arpankapoor/sctp_sndbuf_adv/README.md

 - Two senders, two receivers and two routers in a dumb-bell arrangement.

 - Use tc and dummynet for emulating different network conditions.

+## Second Semester
+	Implementing the changes proposed and demonstrate it in a test environment

+## TODO

+- Make the necessary modification to the SCTP kernel module incorporating the new chunk type

+- Find a paper related to SCTP and better the results if possible

+- Explore more on how we can make use of sendbuffer information